-She was so sincere in wanting to help and understand her coming out husband.
-She took time to meet with me one-on-one.
+She was so sincere in wanting to help her coming out husband.
 Wanting nothing more than for her husband to be happy and for their children to go through any transition smoothly, she was eager to learn and love.
-It took her husband quite some time to make it in to our sessions.
-He was terrified of any painful outcome.
+It took her husband quite some time to make it in to our sessions because he was terrified that was would cause his family pain.

 For a variety of legitimate reasons, coming out to your spouse can be a very scary and challenging process, to say the least.
 You’ve built a life with someone, and the idea of unraveling and abandoning that history can leave your central nervous system paralyzed.
 Perhaps you are considering if the benefits of coming out really outweigh the costs.